rtbuechele17osu/rtbuechele17osu/README.md

 ### Ryan Buechele

-Physics PhD student at The Ohio State University, broadly interested in Condensed Matter Theory; in particular, studying entanglement dynamics and phase transitions in frustrated spin systems.
+Theoretical Physics PhD student at The Ohio State University, primarily interested in the dynamics of quantum information and entanglement in quantum matter, including spin liquids and topological phases.